-On August 24, 2015, the Company filed a Registration Statement with the Commission in connection with the registration and licensing of the Offer Shares with an aggregate amount of up to \$\text{\text{\$\pi}}2,000,000,000.00\$ constituting the Offer.
+On August 24, 2015, the Company filed a Registration Statement with the Commission in connection with the registration and licensing of the Offer Shares with an aggregate amount of up to \$\text{\pm2},000,000,000.00\$ constituting the Offer.
 The SEC is expected to issue an Order rendering the Registration Statement effective in connection with the listing of the Offer Shares with the Exchange.

 The Company is allowed under Philippine laws to declare dividends, subject to certain requirements.
 The Company's Board of Directors is authorized to declare dividends only from its unrestricted retained earnings.
 Dividends may be payable in cash, shares or property, or a combination of the three, as the Board of Directors shall determine.
 The declaration of stock dividends is subject to the approval of shareholders holding at least two-thirds of the Company's outstanding capital stock.
 The Board of Directors will not declare and pay dividends where (a) payment would cause the Company to breach any of its financial covenants under existing agreements or (b) the profits available to the Company to distribute as dividends are not sufficient to enable the Company to pay in full both the dividends on the preferred shares and the dividends on all other classes of the Company's shares that are scheduled to be paid on or before the same date as the dividends on the preferred shares, and that have an equal right to dividends as the preferred shares.
-Please refer to the "Summary of Offer" section for a discussion on the dividend rate(s) [page 23], dividend payment(s) period and/or date [page 24], redemption period and/or date [page 25].
-The final dividend rate will be determined after completion of the bookbuilding process.